“Saved by the Valve:” Refugees and Concerns with the Safe Third Country Agreement

 Statutory and Regulatory Context

-Canada and the U.S. are parties to a bilateral treaty, the Safe Third Country Agreement (the “treaty”), that aims to enhance the parties’ sharing of responsibility for considering refugee claims (CCR, para 1).
+Canada and the U.S. are parties to a bilateral treaty, the Safe Third Country Agreement (the “treaty”), which aims to enhance their sharing of responsibilities in considering refugee claims (CCR, para 1).
 Article 4(1) sets out the treaty’s animating principle: “the country of last presence shall examine, in accordance with its refugee status determination system, the refugee status claim of any person who arrives at a land border port of entry” (CCR, para 37).
-Therefore, as a general rule, refugee claimants must seek protection in the country they first enter after leaving their country of origin (CCR, para 1).
+Therefore, refugee claimants generally must seek protection in whichever of Canada or the U.S. that they first enter, after leaving their country of origin (CCR, para 1).

-In Canada, the treaty is given domestic effect through the Immigration and Refugee Protection Act (“IRPA”), and its corresponding Immigration and Refugee Protection Regulations (“IRPR”).
-Section 101(1)(e) of the IRPA is a general ineligibility rule that implements the treaty’s core principle.
-It provides that (emphasis added):
+In Canada, the treaty is given domestic effect through the Immigration and Refugee Protection Act (“IRPA”) and the Immigration and Refugee Protection Regulations (“IRPR”).
+Section 101(1)(e) of the IRPA is implements the treaty’s core principle by providing that :

 101 (1) A claim is ineligible to be referred to the Refugee Protection Division if